juanluiscr27/data-structures-and-algorithms-python/README.md

 levels.

 In the Tree data structure, the topmost node is known as a *root node*.
 Each node contains some data and the link or reference of other nodes, they are called *children*.
+The connecting link between the two nodes is called *edge*.

 Each node in the tree can be connected to many children (depending on the type of tree), but must be connected to only one *parent*, except for the root node, which has no parent.
 Based on these constraints, no node can be its own ancestor.
 But, also each child can be treated like the root node of its own subtree, making recursion a useful technique for working on trees.

+The following are common applications of tree data structures:
+- Trees are used to store the data in the hierarchical structure.
+For example, the file system.
+- It is used to implement other data structures as the Heaps.
+- Most popular databases use different variants of the tree structure to store and indexing their data.
+- The tree data structure is also used to store the data in routing tables in the routers.

 #### Trees Basic Operations